LEw1sin/Dropout-Ensemble/README.md

 # I. Clarity

-It is the code repository of our paper "*A Simple Ensemble Learning Implementation in Ventricle Semantic Segmentation*".
+It is the code repository of our paper "*Lightweight Ensemble Learning Enhances Cardiac MRI Segmentation Performance*".

 # II.
 Usage